Table of Contents

 Avoiding Interference

-Certain substances can severely hinder the absorption of T4.
-If you take any of the following, it is generally recommended to wait at least four hours after your thyroid medication:
+Many common foods and medicines can block or reduce the absorption of your medication.
+If you use any of the following, we generally recommend waiting at least four hours after your thyroid dose:

 Alternatives and Add-on Medications